joaoflf/galois/README.md

 ## 🏈 Gameplan

 * Implementing CRUD (Create, Read, Update, Delete) operations for JSON documents and collections ✅
+* Implement a unique id generator similar to MongoDB ✅
 * Design custom query language to search and filter documents based on their properties 🔄
 * Implement query language using Abstract Syntax Trees (AST) 📭
 * Implement custom storage engine based on LSMTrees 📭